muhark/dpir-intro-python/Week4/lecture.md

 - Comparing distributions
 - Plotting functions

-In addition to all of the aforementioned plots, some examples of the latter include:
+<p class="fragment">In addition to all of the aforementioned plots, some examples of the latter include:</p>

 - Scatter plot
 - Line plot